NaluKit/nalu-examples/NaluDominoSimpleApplication/README.md

 # Nalu example using Domino-UI
-this is a simple example that has three screens using [Domino-UI](https://github.com/DominoKit/domino-ui)
+This is a simple example that has three screens using [Domino-UI](https://github.com/DominoKit/domino-ui).

+This example demonstrate a conditional composite.
+In case you select 'Homer Simpsons', you will see an additional composite.

 ## Using
 To run the examples: